Flag This Hub

 Fiber: Like many breakfast cereals, this is a good way to get fiber without feeling like you are giving up something or missing out on a pleasurable experience.
 A serving provides 3 grams of Dietary Fiber, which is 12% of a day's suggested consumption.
 This is more than Cocoa Puffs or Life which each provide 2 grams, but much less than Spoon Size Shredded Wheat, which claims to provide 6 grams.

-Nutrition: Chocolate Krave, like many pre-sweetened cereals is heavily fortified with Vitamins and Minerals.
+Nutrition: Chocolate Krave, like many pre sweetened cereals is heavily fortified with Vitamins and Minerals.
 It's Nutrition Information panel lists most of it's nutrients as having 25% USRDA values.

 Overall experience